-The following unaudited pro forma information presents a summary of the results of operations of the Company assuming the 2008 acquisition of the 15 existing Red Robin® franchised restaurants and the acquisition of the California franchise restaurants occurred at the beginning of the period presented as required by SFAS 141.
-Pro forma net income for the twelve and twenty-eight weeks ended July 13, 2008 excludes a nonrecurring \$451,000 pre-tax charge, \$326,000 net of tax, related to the reacquired franchise rights and other acquisition costs associated with the 2008 franchise acquisitions.
-Pro forma net income for the twelve and twenty-eight weeks ended July 15, 2007 excludes a nonrecurring \$1.6 million pre-tax charge, \$1.1 million net of tax, related to the reacquired franchise rights of the California franchise acquisition.
+The following unaudited pro forma information presents a summary of the results of operations of the Company assuming the 2008 acquisition of the 15 existing Red Robin[®] franchised restaurants occurred at the beginning of the period presented as required by SFAS 141.
+Pro forma net income for the forty weeks ended October 5, 2008 excludes a nonrecurring \$451,000 pre-tax charge, \$329,000 net of tax, related to the reacquired franchise rights and other acquisition costs associated with the 2008 franchise acquisitions.
 The pro forma financial information is presented for informational purposes only and is not indicative of the results of operations that would have been achieved if the acquisition had taken place at the beginning of the period presented, nor is it indicative of future operating results.